 6 Steps to Answering the Renovate Vs Build Question

 Have you been thinking about whether to renovate, extend your home out or up or even a knock down re-build?
 Many of our clients started their projects asking the same questions.
-It’s not a decision to be taken lightly, and there’s no clear cut formula to the answer.

 Here are some of our tips to start the pondering process: